What are the most important things to remember when designing your next report? We share our top tips.

 12. Any finishing touches?

-With so many printing techniques available, you should also consider how you can use them effectively.
+printing techniques available, you should also consider how you can use them effectively.
 Could a UV varnish improve your report?
 Would that title benefit from being embossed?
 What paper or stock should you use?
 Alternatively, should you produce a digital file? or both?

 We are more than happy to sign an NDA (non-disclosure agreement) to ensure peace of mind for both parties when dealing with data and information that has not yet been released into the public domain.